mlnrt/simple-aws-emr-spark-cluster/README.md

 You will have to manually empty and delete them once you are finished with the data they contain.

 ## To do
-* Add outputs to the stack (e.g. the S3 buckets names, EMR cluster name, etc...)
 * Add asserts on Spark job configuration and the parameters of the `AwsEmrSparkStack` object.